Five Day FDP on Data Analytics in R

 In this course participants will learn data analytics techniques in order to analyze datasets and make statistically valid conclusions.
 It is expected that at the completion of the course, the participants will be able to (a) Prepare scripts in R for data analytics and understand the principles on which the statistics are derived (b) Apply descriptive analytics for extracting patterns and visualize the data (c) Apply the predictive analytics methods and use R for analysis and forecasting.

 The course contains hands-on laboratory sessions.
-Participants will be using R for solving analytics tasks assigned in the laboratory session.
+Participants will be using R and Python for solving analytics tasks assigned in the laboratory session.
 The laboratory exercises will be designed to augment the theory sessions.
 Most of the exercises will be presented in the form of case studies.
 Participants will have a better learning experience if they carry their laptops.

-Programming in R: Getting started with R, Language features: functions, assignment, arguments and types, Language features: binding and arrays, Error handling, Numeric, Statistical and Character functions, Data frames and I/O, Lists
+Introduction to R: Getting started with R, Language features: functions, assignment, arguments and types, Language features: binding and arrays, Error handling, Numeric, Statistical and Character functions, Data frames and I/O, Lists

 Introduction to Statistics for Data Analytics: Probability, Combinatorics, Expectations, Descriptive statistics, Statistical distributions, Scatter plot, stem and leaf plot, Histogram, Box plot and Five point summary, Hypothesis testing and Estimation, Goodness of fit